zxunge/FreePictureSplitter/docs/en/build.md

           mingw-w64-x86_64-qt6-tools  \
           git
 ````
-Qt5 is also supported for older computers, so the above commands are:
+Qt5 is also supported for older computers（version 3.x), so the above commands are:
 ````
 pacman -S mingw-w64-x86_64-toolchain  \
           mingw-w64-x86_64-cmake      \